TriauNicolas/TriauNicolas/README.md

 </p>

 ### Some informations about me
-- 🎮 I’m currently working on the videogame Inmortis
+- 🎮 I’m currently working at Pecking Crow Studio
 - ⚡ Also working as a Freelance at New-Energy
 - 🌱 Finished learning at Hetic.
 I'm now a teacher !
 - 💬 Ask me to not being corporative